You are here

 • Special power of attorney or relative to the guardianship of child can enroll a child.

-• LEA shall not charge local tuition when transitioning military child resides in a jurisdiction other than that of the custodial parent.
+• LEP shall not charge local tuition when transitioning military child resides in a jurisdiction other than that of the custodial parent.
 Transitioning military child may continue to attend school in which he/she was enrolled.

 • Transitioning military children shall have the opportunity to participate in extracurricular activities, if qualified, regardless of application deadlines.